-Experience with health information systems, including the GEHR (Australia) project, SynEx, Synapses, and inspection of common commercial systems, has shown that there are basically two types of information at the coarse level which exist in the EHR: event items, and longitudinal, or persistent items.
+Experience with health information systems, including the GEHR (Australia) project, SynEx, Synapses, and inspection of common commercial systems, has shown that there are basically two types of information at the coarse level which exist in the EHR: event items, and longitudinal, or persistent items, of which there might be various kinds.

-Events record what happens during the clinical session context [3] which occur due to billable healthcare system events with or for the patient, such as patient contacts, but also sessions in which the patient is not a participant (e.g. surgery) or not present (e.g. pathology testing).
+Events record what happens during the clinical session context [3] which occur due to billable health-care system events with or for the patient, such as patient contacts, but also sessions in which the patient is not a participant (e.g. surgery) or not present (e.g. pathology testing).
 Persistent items capture information which remains valid in the long term, such as the patient's family history, current medications, care plan and so on.
 Both types of information are contained within Compositions, the top level information container of the openEHR EHR.
 FIGURE 5 illustrates a simple EHR comprising an accumulation of event compositions.